pierre-dargham/wpdb-log/README.md

  *	Date : 06/09/2014

 ##Install##
-1. Copy this file into your wp-content folder
+1. Copy db.php into your wp-content folder
 2. That's all !